News

 Energy Technology Board ($25M): established to fund energy technologies with the potential to create environmental benefits to the state of Washington.

-The Energy Technology Board was formed per the 2011 Agreement between TransAlta and the state of Washington with the intent to fund projects with the potential to create environmental benefits to the state of Washington.
-This agreement allowed for the Centralia plant to move away from coal-fired operations with one unit shutting down in December 2020 and the second unit in December 2025.
-TransAlta is investing $55 million into Lewis and South Thurston Counties and the state of Washington through the Coal Transition Boards.
+The Economic & Community Development Board was formed as a result of the 2011 Agreement between TransAlta and the state of Washington to transition the Centralia Plant away from coal-fired operations with one unit retiring at the end of 2020 and the second unit at the end of 2025.
+The company is investing $55 million in Lewis and South Thurston Counties and the state of Washington through the Coal Transition Boards.

 Overview of the Centralia Coal Transition Funding Boards: